veekaybee/viberary/src/api/templates/readme.md

 ---

-Viberary is a semantic search engine for book recommendations.
+Viberary is a semantic search engine for books.
 It finds books based on &#10024;vibe&#10024;.
-This is in contrast to traditional search engines, which work by performing lexical keyword matching on terms like rather than exact keyword matches by genre, author, and title - as an example, if you type in "Nutella" into the search engine, it will try to find all documents that specifically have the word "Nutella" in the document.
+This is in contrast to traditional search engines, which work by performing lexical keyword matching on terms like exact keyword matches by genre, author, and title - as an example, if you type in "Nutella" into the search engine, it will try to find all documents that specifically have the word "Nutella" in the document.

-Traditional search engines, including Elasticsearch/OpenSearch do this lookup quickly by building [an inverted index](https://en.wikipedia.org/wiki/Inverted_index), a data structure that creates a key/value pair where the key is the term and the value is a collection of all the documents that match the term and performing retrieval from the inverted index.
+Traditional search engines, including Elasticsearch/OpenSearch do this lookup efficiently by building [an inverted index](https://en.wikipedia.org/wiki/Inverted_index), a data structure that creates a key/value pair where the key is the term and the value is a collection of all the documents that match the term and performing retrieval from the inverted index.
 Retrieval performance from an inverted index can vary depending on how it's implemented, but it is `O(1)` in the best case, making it an efficient data structure.

-A commonc classic retrieval method from an inverted index is BM25, which is based on TF-IDF and calculates a relevance score for each element in an inverted index.
+A commonc classic retrieval method from an inverted index is [BM25](https://en.wikipedia.org/wiki/Okapi_BM25), which is based on [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) and calculates a relevance score for each element in the inverted index.
 The retrieval mechanism first selects all the documents with the keyword from the index, the calculates a relevance score, then ranks the documents based on the relevance score.

 <img src="static/assets/img/inverted_index.png" alt="drawing" class="img-fluid" width="400"/>